unused/test-map/README.md

 ### Minitest

-Include minitest plugin in your test helper.
+Include test-map in your test helper.
 Typically you want to include it conditionally so it only generates the test map when needed.

 ```ruby